Add-ons, extensions, and other integrations with Azure Kubernetes Service (AKS)

 Azure Kubernetes Service (AKS) provides extra functionality for your clusters using add-ons and extensions.
 Open-source projects and third parties provide by more integrations that are commonly used with AKS.
 The AKS support policy doesn't support the open-source and third-party integrations.

 Add-ons are a fully supported way to provide extra capabilities for your AKS cluster.
-The installation, configuration, and lifecycle of add-ons is managed by AKS.
+The installation, configuration, and lifecycle of add-ons are managed on AKS.
 You can use the

 az aks enable-addons command to install an add-on or manage the add-ons for your cluster.